markbenivegna/recap/README.md

 - Recordings are transcribed then deleted from disk immediately after.
 - Only pages/databases explicitly shared with your Notion integration show up in the dropdown.
 - `WHISPER_MODEL_SIZE` in `.env` controls the local model (`small` by default; try `medium` for better accuracy or `base` for more speed).

+## Why not just use [thing that already exists]

+Fair question — there's no shortage of "AI meeting notetaker" products, and some of them are good.
+A few reasons I ended up building my own instead:

+- I wanted the transcription actually local, not "we don't train on your data" local. `faster-whisper` runs on your machine; nothing but the final transcript text ever leaves it.
+- I wanted it to file into Notion looking like a page I'd actually want to read, not a wall of undifferentiated text.
+- Mostly, I just wanted to know exactly what it does, because I wrote it.

+If you just want something that works today without touching a terminal, a paid app is probably the better trade.
+This one's for people who'd rather own the thing.

 ## System audio (hearing both sides of a call)